JIC1444/Python-Projects/README.md

-Projects in Python by Jake Cordery, msotly specialising in Machine Learning and Deep Learning
+Projects in Python by Jake Cordery, mostly specialising in Machine Learning and Deep Learning